-Patients were also encouraged to complete the NHS Friends and Family Test.
-This is a national programme to allow patients to provide feedback about NHS services they have used.
+Patients were encouraged to complete the NHS Friends and Family Test.
+This is a national programme to allow patients to provide feedback on NHS services they have used.

-The provider gathered feedback from staff through meetings, surveys, and informal discussions.
-Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted upon.
+The provider gathered feedback from staff through meetings and informal discussions.
+Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.